Association for Molecular Pathology v. Myriad Genetics, Inc.: Background

 Myriad's business model has been to exclusively offer diagnostic testing services for the BRCA genes.
 It was on the basis of the premium price that the patents would allow Myriad to set during the 20 year life of the patents, that investors put money into Myriad.
 These were the funds that allowed Myriad to rapidly sequence the BRCA2 gene and finalize a robust diagnostic test.
 The business model meant that Myriad would need to enforce its patents against competitors, which included diagnostic labs at universities, which function very much like for-profit businesses in addition to educating pathologists-in-training.
 The patents were to expire, starting in 2014.
 In 2012, Myriad—just a startup in 1994—employed about 1200 people, had revenue of around $500 million, and was a publicly traded company.

+The USPTO patent examination guidelines in 2001, allowed patenting of DNA sequences:

+Like other chemical compounds, DNA molecules are eligible for patents when isolated from their natural state and purified or when synthesized in a laboratory from chemical starting materials.
+A patent on a gene covers the isolated and purified gene but does not cover the gene as it occurs in nature.

 About 2000 isolated human genes had been patented in the United States before this case started.
 Gene patents have generated a great deal of controversy, especially when their owners or licensees have aggressively enforced them to create exclusivity.
 Clinical pathologists have been especially concerned with gene patents, as their medical practice of offering clinical diagnostic services is subject to patent law, unlike the practices of other doctors which are exempt from patent law.
 For example, in 1998, the University of Pennsylvania's Genetic Diagnostic Laboratory received cease and desist letters on the basis of patent infringement from Myriad, which requested clinical pathologists to stop testing patient samples for BRCA.
 Because of these kinds of legal threats to its members' medical practices, the Association for Molecular Pathology has actively lobbied against the existence of, and exclusive licensing of, gene patents and was the lead plaintiff in this litigation.